craftwar/obs-updater/craftwar.obs_updater/ReadMe.txt

 	It detects INTEL/AMD CPU automatically and downloads CPU-specific version, crash or close on old computers "get obs-text.cmd"
-	download obs-text.dll only (put updater in OBS root directory) "get obs-text-CPU.cmd"
+	download obs-text.dll only (put updater in OBS root directory)
-	more optimized obs-text.dll (may not run on old computers)

 Updater updates craftwar's OBS studio only. (not including plugins you install) Share updater only, not OBS you get from updating.
 (CPU specific version is slower in incorrect CPU)